Japan Stocks rebound on bargain hunting

-Total 29 sub-indexes of the 33 sector sub-indexes on the Tokyo exchange traded higher, with Precision Instruments, Other Financial Business, Land Transportation, Metal Products, Retail Trade, Insurance, and Information & Communication sectors being notable gainers, while Pulp & Paper, Iron & Steel, Nonferrous Metals sectors were notable losers.
+Total 30 sub-indexes of the 33 sector sub-indexes on the Tokyo exchange traded higher, with Iron & Steel, Insurance, Nonferrous Metals, Mining, Precision Instruments, Services, and Marine Transportation sectors being notable gainers, while Electric Power & Gas and Pulp & Paper sectors were notable losers.

-IHI Corp shares advanced after the industrial equipment maker said it expects this fiscal year's operating profit to more than double.

-Toshiba Corp shares rose 0.9% after the industrial conglomerate said it expects a 63 per cent surge in annual operating profit this fiscal year.
+ECONOMIC NEWS: Japan GDP Contracts 5.1% In Q1 -Japan's gross domestic product shrunk an annualized 5.1% in the first quarter of 2021, the Cabinet Office said in Tuesday's preliminary report, following the downwardly revised 11.6% increase in the previous three months (originally 11.7%).
+On a quarterly basis, GDP sank 1.3%, following the 2.8% increase in the three months prior.

 Powered by Capital Market - Live News